-With electric or gas grills, hosing down the inside isn’t always an option – it’s all about how much time you’re willing to spend cleaning your smoker.
+With electric or gas smokers, hosing down the inside isn’t always an option — it’s all about how much time you’re willing to spend cleaning your smoker.

 As with any purchase, budget is always a consideration — try to set your budget and stick to it, though do remember that you get what you pay for!

-Smokers vary in price, from under a hundred dollars for a basic charcoal grill, to over two thousand dollars for more advanced pellet grills.
+Smokers vary in price, from under a hundred dollars for a basic charcoal grill, to over two thousand dollars for more advanced pellet smokers.

 Less expensive offset smokers can certainly look the part, but cheaper models may use thinner metals and feature a poor construction.

 You would be surprised at many of the kamado smokers high prices, but you’re getting a premium smoker which should last a lifetime.